thecodereaper/tour-of-heroes/README.md

 # tour-of-heroes-tutorial

-This project presents an implementation of the tour of heroes angular tutorial using Angular 6, react native, nodejs, dotnetcore and cosmosdb.
+This project presents an implementation of the tour of heroes angular tutorial using Angular 6, nodejs, dotnetcore and cosmosdb.